Limited-Service Real Estate Agents: What Sellers Should Know

 The specific services you'll get depend on the agent, the company, and your state's minimum service requirements.
 Several states require all agents to perform certain duties, even if you don't think you need them.[2]

 The pitch sounds simple: pay less, do more yourself, pocket the savings.
-In practice, it tends to fall apart at a few points in the process.
+In practice, it tends to fall apart at three predictable points.

-Setting the right listing price is one of the highest-stakes decisions in a home sale, and one of the hardest to get right without local expertise.
+Setting the right listing price is the highest-stakes decision in a home sale, and one of the hardest to get right without local expertise.
 When I was selling homes in Charleston, pricing was the single most common area where I saw limited-service sellers get burned.

 Without a hyper-local pricing strategy, sellers risk overpricing and sitting, or underpricing and leaving money on the table.
 In Fort Lauderdale, Lanham says precision matters.
-"Overpricing by even 3–5% can extend days on market and trigger concession patterns that exceed any commission savings."
+"Overpricing by even 3% to 5% can extend days on market and trigger concession patterns that exceed any commission savings."

 When inspection responses, appraisal gaps, or concession requests show up, that's where experience earns its keep.
 "I've seen sellers agree to thousands in unnecessary concessions simply because they didn't know what was standard," Strand says.